 Formative feedback is provided to the students on a weekly basis through the following mechanisms: Standardized Patient checklist and feedback, peer observer feedback, group debriefing and note writing.
-One on one feedback to each student is also provided by faculty supervising the skill practice stations.
-In addition, SPERRSA and Open Lab are designed to provide formative feedback.
+One-on-one feedback is also provided to each student by faculty supervising the skill practice stations and oral presentation module.
+In addition, an Open Lab is designed to provide formative feedback.